GCOM7140/class-sessions/01_course-overview/README.md

     insights to [optimize collective
     value](https://www.sciencedirect.com/science/article/pii/S0191308515000088)?
   - [Sabermetrics](https://www.imdb.com/title/tt1210166/) is to baseball
-    scouts as customer analytics is to…?
+    scouts as customer analytics is to what?

 # Assignments Made